Turkey cenbank signals new-year rates pause after lira slump | Business

 Turkey cenbank signals new-year rates pause after lira slump

-Turkey's central bank chief signalled on Thursday that aggressive policy easing would likely pause in January after one more rate cut this month, according to participants on an investor call that came after a historic lira selloff.
+Turkey's central bank chief signalled on Thursday that aggressive policy easing would likely pause in January after one more rate cut this month, according to participants on an investor call, following an historic selloff of the lira.
 Turkish President Tayyip Erdogan separately chose Nureddin Nebati, a strong supporter of his low rate policy, as treasury and finance minister overnight after Lutfi Elvan, who was seen as having more orthodox views, resigned the post.

-Turkey's central bank chief signalled on Thursday that aggressive policy easing would likely pause in January after one more rate cut this month, according to participants on an investor call that came after a historic lira selloff.
+Turkey's central bank chief signalled on Thursday that aggressive policy easing would likely pause in January after one more rate cut this month, according to participants on an investor call, following an historic selloff of the lira.

 Turkish President Tayyip Erdogan separately chose Nureddin Nebati, a strong supporter of his low rate policy, as treasury and finance minister overnight after Lutfi Elvan, who was seen as having more orthodox views, resigned the post.
-The currency weakened 0.5% to 13.47 versus the dollar at 1421 GMT, after hitting a record low 14.0 on Tuesday.
+The lira fell a further 3.5% to reach 13.9 versus the dollar at 1559 GMT, near Tuesday's record low of 14.0, though at 1642 GMT it was off that low at 13.6750.

+The slide came after Turkish daily Cumhuriyet reported that the Council of Europe's (CoE) Committee of Ministers had decided to launch "infringement proceedings" against Turkey over its failure to release philanthropist Osman Kavala, in line with a European Court of Human Rights ruling.
+A CoE spokesman contacted by Reuters could not confirm the reports but said the decision would be published on Friday.

-The lira has steadied since the central bank intervened on Wednesday to calm "unhealthy" market moves, after a 30% crash last month that was Turkey's second-worst ever.
+The lira had steadied after the central bank intervened on Wednesday to calm "unhealthy" market moves.
 It is down 44% since the start of the year, and S&P told Reuters that Turkey's monetary policy stance and its use of "borrowed" reserves to defend the lira posed a risk to its sovereign rating.

 In its policy statement last month, when it cut rates by another 100 basis points, the bank said it would consider using its "limited" room for more easing at its Dec.
 16 meeting.
 Turkish bonds have risen despite the rate cuts, suggesting traders expect a central bank U-turn.
 Money markets are pricing in a policy rate rise to 24% over the next year, and that it will stay above 22% for years.